Due to COVID, we are extending our admission deadline to February 1st. All packets must be postmarked by this deadline to be eligible for review.

 - Two letters of recommendation (form is included in application) from a non-relative (these need to be either sent separately or in sealed envelopes with other documentation)

-*These are some examples: Wechsler Adult Intelligence Scale – 4th Edition (WAIS-IV) **These are some examples: Vineland Adaptive Behavior Scales – 3rd Edition; Behavior Assessment System for Children – 2nd Edition (BASC-2); The Assessment of Functional Living Skills (AFLS) ***These are some examples: Wide Range Achievement Test – 4th Edition (WRAT-4); Kaufman Test of Educational Achievement – 3rd Edition (KTEA-3)
+*These are some examples: Wechsler Adult Intelligence Scale – 4th Edition (WAIS-IV) **These are some examples: Vineland Adaptive Behavior Scales – 3rd Edition; Behavior Assessment System for Children – 3rd Edition (BASC-3); The Assessment of Functional Living Skills (AFLS) ***These are some examples: Wide Range Achievement Test – 5th Edition (WRAT-5); Kaufman Test of Educational Achievement – 3rd Edition (KTEA-3)

-Once completed application have been reviewed, qualified students will be contacted to set up a mandatory interview/trial day.
-Interviews are a full day (9:30 – 3:00) and are in-person only.
+Once completed applications have been reviewed, qualified students will be contacted to set up a virtual interview. .

-- Applicant's learning needs and desire to attend program
+- Applicant's learning needs and desire to attend a postsecondary program

 - Ability of program to meet applicant's needs and goals